 This is why taco seasoning adds quite a similar blend of flavors to your dish as chili powder.
 However, taco seasoning can be a bit salty.
 If you are going to use this look at your taco seasoning ingredients and then adjust other seasonings accordingly.

 Replace a teaspoon of chili powder with 1 teaspoon of taco seasoning.

 Tips and Tricks

 When you have to cook a dish that requires large amounts of chili powder, then it’s best to use seasonings that match its flavor profile, such as taco seasoning or ancho powder.
-However, when you need to use chili powder in a seafood dish and are out of it, then it’s best to stick with Old Bay seasoning.
+If you’re out of chili powder for a seafood dish, it’s best to use Old Bay seasoning.
 For dishes that have a liquid base, you can add hot sauce instead of chili powder.

 The Bottom Line

 I hope you enjoyed reading this guide on the best ingredients that you can use as a chili powder substitute.
 Make sure to follow the tips and tricks that I’ve mentioned and use the right proportions for the seasonings and spices so that your dish ends up with the perfect chili powder-like flavor.